Wilfried Zaha: Galatasaray

+Loan to Lyon

+On 30 August 2024, Zaha joined Lyon on loan until the end of the 2024–25 season.
+Lyon paid Galatasaray a loan fee of €3 million.
+Following a mutual agreement between Lyon and Galatasaray, his loan was terminated on 22 January 2025.

+Loan to Charlotte FC

+On 22 January 2025, it was announced that Zaha would join Major League Soccer club Charlotte FC on a one-year loan, with an option to extend the loan until June 2026.
+In his 4 March debut against Atlanta United FC, Zaha scored one goal in his team's 2–0 win.

+On 1 June, he played his 15th league game, which triggered the loan extension until 30 June 2026.

 International career

 Zaha was eligible to represent both the Ivory Coast, the country of his birth, and England, where he grew up.

 England (2011–2013)

 His success over the course of his first full season resulted in a call-up to the England under-19 team for their match against Germany in February 2011.
 He was called up to the under-21 team on 23 February 2012.
 He made his debut in a 4–0 win against Belgium on 29 February, assisting Henri Lansbury for the third goal.
 On 11 November 2012, Zaha was called up to the senior team by manager Roy Hodgson for a friendly match against Sweden on 14 November.
 He came on as a substitute for fellow debutant Raheem Sterling in the 83rd minute.

 When Zaha was in good form for Crystal Palace under Hodgson ahead of the 2018 FIFA World Cup, the manager said that he regretted not fielding the winger in a competitive game to tie him to England.